SethCohen/EmojiUtilities/README.md

 1. `ES help` - Prints a list of all commands to chat.
 2. `ES displaystats` - Prints the database to chat.
 3. `ES listemojis` - Prints all server emojis to chat.
+4. `ES getcount` - Prints total emoji usage statistics to chat.
+5. `ES leaderboard` - Prints most used emoji usage by persons to chat.

 ## What The Bot Specifically Does: